What your chemical peel strength can achieve for your skin

 The chemical peel has been used for rejuvenating the skin since the days of the ancient Egyptians.
 There’s a reason why their continued use is still prevalent even today – because they work.

 Your chemical peel is by no means a one-size-fits-all procedure, however.
-Different skin types and tones have different needs, which is why we offer two different strengths of skin peels.
+Different skin types and tones have different needs, which is why we offer various different strengths of skin peels.

-But what’s difference between these two strengths, and which would be best for your skin?
+But what’s difference between these strengths, and which would be best for your skin?

 A superficial chemical peel is similar to heavy exfoliation – it removes the dead, damaged, and dying skin cells from your skin.
 This is beneficial because these skin cells can often cause blockages in your pores and dull your complexion.
 This surface exfoliation reveals a new, fresh layer of skin beneath to restore your complexion.